Avtem/LearnCpp-Quiz-201/step 03.md

-B) Next, we're going to implement the 4x4 grid of tiles that represents the puzzle.
+C) Next, we're going to implement the 4x4 grid of tiles that represents the puzzle.
 By the end of this step, we'll be able to print our puzzle to the console.

 Create a class called `Field` that contains a 4x4 array of `Tile`.
 Store the size of the grid in a (constexpr) symbolic constant, to avoid magic numbers, and in case we want to change the size later.